Skip to main content

 3: Validation:

 For each event that is created/updated, there should certain fields, like name of the event, time of the event etc., that should be filled for the event to make practical sense.
-Add appropriate validations to your event modal fields.
+You are required to add appropriate validations to all your event modal fields.
 Refer to this resource to learn about the various validations that are available.

-One validation that you MUST implement for this lab:
+One more validation that you MUST implement for this lab:

-- The value entered in "Remote URL" field is actually a URL.
-This can be done by specifying a regular expression for URL in the the
+• The value entered in "Remote URL" field is actually a URL.
+This must be done by specifying a regular expression for URL in the the pattern attribute of the input element.
+Here is an example of how to use the pattern attribute:

 <input type="text" pattern="^[A-Z].+" />